killa3241/analyze-my-thumb/README.md

 └── README.md
 ```

+---

 ## Deployment

 ### Frontend

-Deploy via Lovable by clicking the **Publish** button in the editor.
-Your application will be available at `yoursite.lovable.app`.
+Deploy via Lovable by clicking the Publish button in the editor.
+Your application will be available at yoursite.lovable.app.
 Custom domains can be configured in Project > Settings > Domains (paid plan required).

 ### Backend

 Deploy the FastAPI backend on platforms such as:

 - Railway (https://railway.app)
 - Render (https://render.com)
 - DigitalOcean App Platform